RoamGuru Roam Guru

 The street art here isn't decoration—it's conversation.
 Walk Jamaica Street early on a spring morning, before the shops open, and you'll see fresh pieces that weren't there the night before.
 Phlegm's intricate fantasy creatures.
 Inkie's colourful tribal patterns.
 Works by artists whose names I don't recognise because they appeared last week and will be painted over next month.

-The Canteen at Hamilton House is ground zero for Stokes Croft culture—a community-owned cafe, music venue, and gathering space with ever-changing art on the walls and a menu that changes with what's available.
+The Canteen at Hamilton House (Stokes Croft, BS1 3QY) is ground zero for Stokes Croft culture—a community-owned cafe, music venue, and gathering space with ever-changing art on the walls and a menu that changes with what's available.
 Their breakfast is excellent, but you're here for the atmosphere: locals arguing about politics, musicians tuning up for evening gigs, the sense that something important is happening even if you're not sure what.

 Eating Well: From Michelin Stars to Market Stalls